 OLCV's mission is to stand up for Oregon's people and places.
 We urge state legislators to support pro-environment initiatives that reduce pollution, protect wildlands and wildlife, create healthy and vibrant communities, and address climate change.

-Here are some of our goals for the future, and a few of our favorite past achievements.
-For a complete list of bills that OLCV and the Oregon Conservation Network have supported, check out the OLCV Scorecard.
+Here are some of our goals for the future.
+For a list of bills that OLCV and the Oregon Conservation Network have supported, check out the OLCV Scorecard.

 - Transition away from coal, natural gas, and other carbon-intensive energy sources